 How to register your baby's death

 You can register a stillbirth at any of three locations in the borough.
 To register, you need to contact us to make an appointment.
-If you need an appointment outside of office hours, just ask when you contact us and we'll try to arrange this.
 When you make your appointment, we'll tell you what you need to bring with you.

 Either parent may register a baby's death, providing you were married when the baby was born.
 If not, but both parents want the father's details to be included in the register, both of you need to attend the register office together.
 If you can't, contact us and we'll advise you what you need to do.
 If you prefer, you can add the father's details at a later date.

 Once you've registered your baby, we'll issue a short birth certificate free of charge.
 If you want a full birth certificate (showing parents' names), ask the registrar.

 You can go to any register office in England and Wales to give the details of the stillbirth of your baby, but they won't be able to register the birth.
 They'll forward the details by post to the registrar for the district where your baby was stillborn, and they'll complete the registration from the information you've supplied.
 This is called registering a stillbirth by declaration.

 Getting support when your baby dies